top of page

 2

 The Game Developers Conference is the largest event I have ever had the pleasure of speaking at.
-While I have always had a lot to say, this event helped me build the confidence to actually speak up, articulate my ideas, and trust that people are listening.
-It helped me break out of the bubble I had lived in at my small college campus, and I have since been taking as many opportunities to practice my speech as possible.
+While I have always had a lot to say, this event helped me build the confidence to speak up and articulate my ideas.
+It helped me break out of the bubble I had lived in at my small college campus, inspiring my to continue onto pursuits such as video essays and research conferences.

 3